hysds/metrics_extractor/README.md

 * Extracts actual runtime metrics from a HySDS venue.
 * Extracts all metrics enumerations of each job type and its set of compute instance types.
-* Metrics extracts uses ES' built-in aggregrations API to compute statistics on the ES server side.
+* Leverages ES' built-in aggregrations API to compute statistics on the ES server side.
+* Exports agreggration job metrics to CSV

 <!-- ☝️ Replace with a bullet-point list of your features ☝️ -->